redis/redis/README.md

     % make

-You can run a 32 bit Redis binary using:
+You can build a 32 bit Redis binary using:

     % make 32bit